German unemployment falls for fourth straight month in March

 The jobless rate held steady at 6.7 percent after the reading for February was revised down from 6.8 percent.
 That was lower than the 6.8 percent consensus forecast in a Reuters poll.

 "The positive development of recent months is continuing.
-The signs, both seasonal and economic, point to growth," said Labor Minister Andrea Nahles.
+The signs, both seasonal and economic, point to growth," said Labour Minister Andrea Nahles.

 Such data makes Germany the envy of other euro zone states such as Greece, where the jobless rate hit a record high of 27.5 percent in the last quarter of 2013.